mwaylabs/generator-m-ionic/README.md

 #### gulp --cordova 'build-related task'

-If you run one of the following cordova commands: `build <platform>`, `run <platform>`, `emulate <platform>` or `prepare <platform>`, `gulp build` will build your app into the www folder, before cordova will take it from there.
+If you run one of the following cordova commands: `build <platform>`, `run <platform>`, `emulate <platform>`, 'serve' or `prepare <platform>`, `gulp build` will build your app into the www folder, before cordova will take it from there.
 For instance if you want to test your app on your connected ios device, run:
 ```sh
 gulp --cordova 'run ios' # runs gulp build, then cordova run ios
 ```